pravega/zookeeper-operator/README.md

 Type:                    Upgrading
 ```

-If the values of the fields `Status` field for clustercondition type `Upgrading` is True it signifies that the cluster is in Upgrading state
+If the Status value for clustercondition type `Upgrading` is True, it signifies that the cluster is in Upgrading state.

-Additionally, The output for the `$ kubectl get zookeepercluster ` will also have the Desired version set to the version the zookeepercluster is to be upgraded to.
+Additionally, The output for the `$ kubectl get zookeepercluster ` will also have the Desired version set to the Image Tag the zookeepercluster is trying to Upgrade to.

 ```
 $ kubectl get zookeepercluster